All Episodes

 It's their birthright to run this country.

-They're the best people that do that.
+They're the best people to do that.

 It doesn't matter right now, right?

-Matter what matters right now?
+What matters right now?

 Only one thing, and that's destroying George W. Bush, destroying this presidency, and setting up a sweeping victory for their nominee in 2008.